 Second, pay attention to the source.
 If there’s a local farmer you trust who has a clean operation, that is probably your best bet.
 But if that’s not an option, don’t despair.
 These days, online shopping gives you access to quality food you never could have found in the supermarket.
 Just do your research.
 Look up each brand before purchase and see who owns it, where they are located, and what their philosophy is.
 Also check online databases to find their recall history.
 As the demand for clean, nutritious food increases, more options are becoming available.

-Growing nutrient-rich food is a skill that takes time to learn, but it is very rewarding.
+Learning how to grow nutrient-rich food takes time, but it is very rewarding.
 Be patient, and soon you’ll be bringing in bumper crops that you’ll be eager to share.